How to Determine Reading Fluency Using Simple Math

 “We, the people of the United States, in order to form a more perfect union, establish justice, insure domestic tranquility, provide for the common defense, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity, do ordain and establish this Constitution for the United States of America.”

 It was we, the people; not we, the white male citizens; nor yet we, the male citizens; but we, the whole people, who formed the Union.
 And we formed it, not to give the blessings of liberty, but to secure them; not to the half of ourselves and the half of our posterity, but to the whole people — women as well as men.
 And it is a downright mockery to talk to women of their enjoyment of the blessings of liberty while they are denied the use of the only means of securing them provided by this democratic-republican government — the ballot.

 In the example above, the red terms indicate words that troubled the reader, the Problem Words.
 The reader was unsure what the words meant, couldn’t pronounce the words, or didn’t recognize them.
 Many of the words and phrases are dated, or just not used in every day language.

 The above passage was read in 60 seconds and contains 251 words, 251 WPM.
 There were roughly 29 problem words/areas.

 251 total WPM

 222 accurate words, divided by 251 WPM = 88% fluency of passage

-“Anything below 75% fluency is what I call the frustration level,” explains Dr. Carmine Stewart, president and CEO of Aspire Consulting and Educational Services, and a consultant for Seeds of Literacy.
+“Anything below 75% fluency is what I call the frustration level,” explains Dr. Carmine Stewart, president and CEO of Aspire Consulting and Educational Services, and the program director for Seeds of Literacy.
 “This means a reader needs to increase their vocabulary in order to understand the concepts of what they are reading.
 There just isn’t enough word-recognition at this level.”